 Photographer: Thanassi Karageorgiou/Museum of the Moving Image.

-“What?!
-An affordable family stay in New York City?!” you ask?
+“What?
+An affordable family stay in New York City” you ask?
 You bet!
-Find perfectly affordable hotel rooms for the family just one subway stop from Manhattan at the Fairfield Inn & Suites New York Queens.
+Find perfectly affordable hotel rooms for the family just one subway stop from Manhattan at the Collective Paper Factory.
 And there are plenty of free and cheap activities for families around the city.
-You can see the city from a new angle with a stroll on the High Line, play on the the enormous stone slide in the Billy Johnson Playground in Central Park, gaze up at the iconic ceiling in Grand Central Station, watch Friday night fireworks from the boardwalk in Coney Island, and so much more.
-One particular can’t-miss stop is the Museum of the Moving Image (adults $15, kids 3–17 $7, younger kids free) in Queens.
+See the city from a new angle with a stroll on the High Line, play on the enormous stone slide in the Billy Johnson Playground in Central Park, gaze up at the iconic ceiling in Grand Central Terminal, watch Friday night fireworks from the boardwalk in Coney Island, and so much more.
+One particular can’t-miss stop is the Museum of the Moving Image (adults $20, kids 3–17 $10, younger kids free) in Queens.
 The exhibits are super fun and interactive, including one where you can add your own voiceover and sound effects into classic movies.
 There is also a permanent exhibition dedicated to the Muppets and their creator, Jim Henson, that shows how Kermit and other familiar faces came to life.
-Queens; rates start at around $169/night
+Queens; rates start at around $159/night.

-Feel like a king or queen of the castle in the Thousand Islands
+Feel like a king or queen of the castle (Thousand Islands-Seaway)

-This summer take your family island-hopping without spending a fortune!
+This summer, take your family island-hopping without spending a fortune!
 Escape to the Thousand Islands, where you can stay in one of the darling rooms at the well kept, centrally located Clipper Inn restaurant and motel.
-From the inn, you’re a 9-minute walk from Clayton Island Tours (adults $22, kids 6-12 $12, younger kids free) and a 16-minute drive from Uncle Sam Boat Tours (adults 13 and up $9.50, kids 5-12 $6.50, younger kids free).
-Boat tours are the only way to reach Boldt Castle, the family summer home of the early 20th century millionaire George C. Boldt.
-The Boldt mansion offers an incredible look back in time as well as the unique excitement of exploring a real life castle.
-If your little ones have had their fill of history, a 9-minute drive from the inn will bring you to New York State’s largest go-kart track (1 lap for $7).
-Clayton; rates start around $129/night
+From the inn, you’re a 9-minute walk from Clayton Island Tours (The Boldt Castle and Two-Nation Tour is $28 for adults, $16 for kids 5–12, and younger kids are free) and a 16-minute drive from Uncle Sam Boat Tours for a shuttle to Boldt Castle (adults $10, kids $6.50, younger kids free).
+Boat tours are the only way to reach Boldt Castle, the family summer home of the early 20th-century millionaire George C. Boldt.
+The Boldt mansion and yacht house offer an incredible look back in time as well as the unique excitement of exploring a real-life castle.
+If your little ones have had their fill of history, a 9-minute drive from the inn will bring you to New York State’s largest go-kart track (1 lap for $8.50).
+Clayton; rates start around $118/night.